suffs811/web-extensions/library-search/README.md

-# Library Search - Web Extension
+# Library Search - Chrome Extension
 --------------
 This extension allows you to write or paste words into a text area and then search for them in Google Scholar